-Any action required or permitted to be taken by the board of directors at a meeting may be taken without a meeting if consent in writing, setting forth the action so taken, shall be agreed by the consensus of a quorum.
-For purposes of this section an e-mail transmission from an e-mail address on record constitutes a valid writing.
-The intent of this provision is to allow the board of directors to use email to approve actions, as long as a quorum of board members gives consent.
+Any action required or permitted to be taken by the board of directors at a meeting may be taken without a meeting if consent in writing, setting forth the action so taken, shall be agreed to by the consensus of a quorum.
+For purposes of this section an e-mail transmission from an e-mail address on record, or a text message to a valid telephone number, constitutes a valid writing.
+The intent of this provision is to allow the board of directors to use email and text messaging to approve actions, as long as a quorum of board members gives consent.

-ARTICLE VI officers
+ARTICLE VI OFFICERS